johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-04-24-service-now-api-and-typescript-conditional-types.md

 ## Type Definition time

-We want to create a type definitions for these API results.
+We want to create type definitions for these API results.
 We could of course create three different results, but that would involve duplication.
 Boo!
-Also, we're looking at a subset of five properties in this example.
-In reality, there will be many, many properties and so duplication would become very impractical.
+It's worth bearing in mind we're looking at a subset of five properties in this example.
+In reality, there are many, many properties on a Change Request.
+Whilst this example is for a subset, if we wanted to go on to create the full type definition the duplication would become very impractical.

 What can we do?
 Well, if all of the underlying properties were of the same type, we could use a generic and be done.
 But given the underlying types can vary, that's not going to work.
 We can achieve this though through using a combination of generics and conditional types.